zuppler/terraform-hcloud-kubernetes/README.md

 }
 ```
 > [!NOTE]
-> For a High-Availability (HA) setup, you’ll need at least 3 control plane nodes and 3 worker nodes.
+> Each control plane node requires at least 4GB of memory and each worker node at least 2GB.
+For High-Availability (HA), at least 3 control plane nodes and 3 worker nodes are required.

 Initialize Terraform and deploy the cluster: